leylabmpi/alphafold_sm/README.md

 #### Important parameters

 * `use_gpu:`
-  * Only used if `cluster=True`, which is set automatically via using `./snakemake_sge.sh` for running the pipeline on the MPI Bio. cluster
+  * Only used if `cluster=True`, which is set automatically via using `./snakemake_sge.sh` for running the pipeline on the MPI Bio. cluster.
+  * If `cluster=False` (eg., if a run on a local server) then only CPUs will be used.
-* other params
+* Other params
   * See the alphafold documentation
 * `databases:`
   * `base_path:`